UTheCat/jumpvalley/README.md

 - .NET-Enabled Godot v4.4 or later.
 The latest version of .NET-Enabled Godot 4 is preferred, and can be downloaded from [Godot's official download page](https://godotengine.org/download).
 - The [.NET 8 SDK](https://dotnet.microsoft.com/download)
 - [Visual Studio Code](https://code.visualstudio.com/) with the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) (if you want to work with the project's source code)

+### Level development using Jumpvalley and Godot

+Developing a level that you can run in Jumpvalley is currently done by downloading a copy of this repository to your computer, opening it using the Godot Engine, and using the Godot Engine (as well as other 3rd-party tools) to make the level.
+Documentation for doing so is still in development, but the [Jumpvalley Docs site](https://uthecat.github.io/jumpvalley-docs/) has some info you could use to get started if you'd like.

 ### Running Godot and this repository's project file